 Idiopathic pulmonary fibrosis (cryptogenic fibrosing alveolitis) is the most common form of idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias).

 In idiopathic pulmonary fibrosis, the lungs develop progressive scarring for unknown reasons. .
 It is thought that aging causes the lungs' response to normal stresses to become abnormal and harmful, causing scarring.

-Symptoms depend on the extent of the lung damage, the rate at which the disease progresses, and whether complications, such as lung infections and right-sided heart failure (cor pulmonale—see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension) develop.
+Symptoms depend on the extent of the lung damage, the rate at which the disease progresses, and whether complications, such as lung infections and right-sided heart failure (cor pulmonale—see Sidebar 1: Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders) develop.
 The main symptoms start insidiously as shortness of breath during exertion, cough, and diminished stamina.
 In most people, symptoms worsen over a period ranging from about 6 months to several years.